 - individual, group, or departmental professional development for teaching or pedagogy (NB: group or departmental professional development might include funding for a reading group)

 Small grants of up to $500 support start-up and one-time expenses (materials, stipends, and so on), but do not cover ongoing operational costs.
 CATL Faculty are also willing to consult with you about other sources of possible funding for ongoing projects.

 Please note: If you are using funds to purchase physical gift cards, please include the required activation fee within your anticipated budget.
 Options that do not require an additional cost include Phoenix Cash or digital gift cards (e.g., Amazon).

-Application: Mini-Grant Application.
+Application: Closed until February 2024.
 (Note that recipients of mini-grants are limited to one per fiscal year.)

 Eligibility: We welcome applications from individual full-time, ongoing teaching faculty.

 Deadlines: Proposals are accepted on a rolling basis.
 Applications will be reviewed on or around the 15th of each month.
 Closed until February 2024.